bcnmy/docs/docs/Account/signers/privy.md

 const smartAccount = await createSmartAccountClient({
   signer: signer as LightSigner,
-  bundlerUrl: "https://docs.biconomy.io/dashboard#bundler-url", // <-- Read about this here
+  bundlerUrl: "", // <-- Read about this at https://docs.biconomy.io/dashboard#bundler-url
   biconomyPaymasterApiKey: "https://docs.biconomy.io/dashboard/paymaster", // <-- Read about this here
 });